wanghaisheng/responsive-landing-page-starter/content/blog/en/mitigate-2fa-sms-fraud-using-vonage-apis.md

 Within the high-level workflow, the Conversion API would come into play at Step 3.
 Once the customer enters the verification code into the application, details of this action can be received via a webhook associated with the action.
 A more detailed overview of a typical 2FA workflow is available in [this document](https://developer.vonage.com/messaging/us-short-codes/guides/2fa/).
 For the purposes of our high-level workflow, an updated version might look something like this:

 1. A customer signs up or creates an account for an application
-2. As part of sign-up/ account creation process, the customer specifies a mobile number to be used for 2FA purposes
+2. As part of the sign-up/account creation process, the customer specifies a mobile number to be used for 2FA purposes

 * Make a HTTP request to the Number Insights API to obtain information on this number
 * Use the data in the response to check the number against certain pre-set parameters.
 If the number is deemed to be acceptable according to these parameters, it is added, otherwise it is rejected.